 Stuffed Mushroom Caps

-Baby bella mushrooms are filled with a garlic herb cheese mixture for this Stuffed Mushroom Caps appetizer.
-They’re great for parties, and easy to make!
+Baby bella mushrooms are stuffed with a delicious garlic herb cheese filling for this Stuffed Mushroom Caps appetizer.
+They’re great for parties, and easy to make, in only 30 minutes!

 More than anything, I find the stuffed mushrooms to be most about the cheese, bread crumbs, and herbs, and the list of cheeses you can try is endless.